-What is the Trojan virus?
+What is the Trojan Virus?

 As you have already understood, the trojan virus is a kind of malware that disguises itself as legitimate.
 In some cases, crooks may try to hide their virus as a keygen or system hacking tool.
 Sometimes the virus may get on your PC as a “system update”.
 But let's classify the possible shapes of the trojan virus first.

 Computer trojan horses may contain any sort of virus.
 The only question is how to disguise something massive to avoid the situation when the user uncovers the fraud before it becomes effective.
-That’s why most trojans have the functionality of trojan downloaders: it is easier to stealthily modify the system and then inject the viruses, then inject them all into an unprepared PC, and hope that they all will work properly.
+That’s why most trojans have the functionality of trojan downloaders: it is easier to stealthily modify the system and then inject the viruses, then inject them all into an unprepared PC and hope that they all will work properly.

 Another often case is when the trojan contains spyware or a stealer.
 These viruses are similar but serve different purposes: spying on the whole system or stealing specific files or passwords.
-The famous disguise for these viruses is online trackers: such a status allows the virus to use internet connection and location data legitimately.
+The famous disguise for these viruses is online trackers: such a status allows the virus to legitimately use internet connection and location data.
 Nonetheless, there are a lot of examples when well-known applications were able to spy on their users.
 All such cases usually raise a substantial public response, so you will barely miss that case.

-How dangerous is the trojan virus?
+How Dangerous is the Trojan Virus?

 The same shell that surrounds the virus deals low to no damage to your PC.
-However, even the exact viruses may carry different dangers for your system.
+However, even the same viruses may carry different dangers for your system.
 Let’s check out the threat of each of the mentioned types:

 - Trojan-Downloader disables Microsoft Defender, establishes a connection with its command server, and adds itself to the Run registry key.
 Other changes in the registry are targeted at creating an exploitable environment.
-All these changes are targeted to make the system more vulnerable to further attacks.
+All these changes are targeted to make the system vulnerable to further attacks.
 Changes in the registry may lead to system crashes.

 - Trojan-Spy, Trojan-Stealer.
 Brother in arms, they suspend Defender on your PC and connect to several servers simultaneously.
 They also can modify some deep settings that are responsible for telemetry uploading.
 After that change, burglars who maintain the virus can receive all information about your activity hours, system configurations, and other details.

 - Trojan-CoinMiner.
 Coin mining viruses can harm your computer not only in software but also in hardware.
-Since this sort of trojans uses your hardware for hash calculations, it may just overload some of your devices.
+Since this sort of trojans uses your hardware for hash calculations, it may overload some of your devices.
 You may find a significant amount of reports saying about the hardware failure after trojan-miner activity.

 Usually, Trojan viruses are spread as some self-made tools that an unknown programmer creates.
 Such applications are offered massively on various online forums or specific communities.
-People often trust the things posted in a subreddit they usually read, so it is pretty easy to spread the viruses through such a channel.
+People often trust the things posted in a subreddit they usually read, so it is easy to spread the viruses through such a channel.
 Of course, it is quite hard to understand if it contains a virus, but the chance of such a case is much higher for the mentioned types of programs.

 In rare cases, you will detect the virus by the visible changes it does to your system.
-The majority of trojan viruses disables the Microsoft Defender so that you can catch the malware presence by this sign.
+The majority of trojan viruses disable the Microsoft Defender so that you can catch the malware presence by this sign.
 Nonetheless, many users disable Defender manually since it consumes significant amounts of RAM and CPU capacities.